bachmateus/rn-files-creator/README.md

   ```bash
   rn -s ScreenName
   ```
-If you want to create more than one screen, you can separe the screens name using space
+If you want to create more than one screen, you can separe the screen name using space

   ```bash
   rn -s ScreenName1 ScreenName2 ScreenName3 ScreenName4